-- the built form outcome as a result of the proposed variation satisfies the Design Objectives at Clause 1.0 of this schedule; - the proposed street wall height provides an appropriate transition, scaling down to the interface with a heritage building; and - the proposed street wall height does not visually overwhelm the adjoining heritage building and provides for an adequate transition towards it.
+- the built form outcome as a result of the proposed variation satisfies the Design Objectives at Clause 1.0 of this schedule; - the proposed street wall height provides an appropriate transition, scaling down to the interface with a heritage building; and - the proposed street wall height does not visually overwhelm the adjoining heritage building.

-The street wall of infill development adjoining a heritage building should not be higher than the parapet height of the adjoining heritage building to the width of the property boundary or 6m,
+The street wall of infill development adjoining a heritage building should not be higher than the parapet height of the adjoining heritage building to the width of the property boundary or 6m, whichever is the lesser.